mongodb-labs/mongo-c-driver-async/docs/ref/bson/mut.rst

   Obtain a `bson_iterator` that refers to the position of `m` within a parent document.
 This can only be called on a `bson_mut` that was created as a child of another `bson_mut`.

+  :param m: A mutator object that was returned by `bson_mut_child`.
+Calling this
+    with a mutator returned `bson_mutate` is *undefined behavior*.
+  :invalidation: No iterators are |invalidated|.

   This is useful to recover an iterator referring to a child document element after mutating that child document, since mutating a child may invalidate